How to Prepare for Aging Parents and What to Expect.

 There’s no single pathway or time frame your mom or dad will follow.
 However, the stages below will give you a good idea of what to look for and what to expect with aging parents.

-1. Self-Sufficient Independence Your parents may be getting older, but these are ones you’ve always known — active, independent, and fully capable of taking care of themselves and their responsibilities.
+Self-sufficient independence: Your parents may be getting older, but these are the ones you’ve always known — active, independent, and fully capable of taking care of themselves and their responsibilities.
 They travel without a problem.
 They’re social and love to watch the grandkids.
 Their house is well kept.
 Their memory’s still pretty sharp.
 They may have a minor health issue, but nothing that keeps them from enjoying the lifestyle they love.
 They’re doing just fine.

-5. Crisis Management There may come a point when a serious illness, Alzheimer’s disease or another form of dementia, or a severe injury has seriously degraded your aging parents’ quality of life.
+Crisis management: There may come a point when a serious illness, dementia, or a severe injury has seriously degraded your aging parents’ quality of life.
 You may even have to prepare for hospice or palliative care, which no one likes to think about.
 At this time, the goal will be to make them as comfortable and happy as possible, so everyone can enjoy the rest of their time together.

 What If Your Aging Parents Refuse Help?